pschool-in/language-apps/README.md

 resource constraints and unfamiliarity with different languages, our team cannot do it independently.

-So we decided to keep this project (pschool-lang) as an open source project.
+So we decided to keep this project (language-apps) as an open source project.
 The goal is to develop a separate app for each language.
 We request volunteers to help us to complete this project.

 # Scope